 What is the purpose of the

-method in Rails applications?- Explain how the
+current_usermethod in Rails applications?- Explain how the

-method is used to retrieve the currently authenticated user in Rails controllers and views. - Discuss common strategies for implementing user authentication and managing the current user session in Rails applications.
+current_usermethod is used to retrieve the currently authenticated user in Rails controllers and views. - Discuss common strategies for implementing user authentication and managing the current user session in Rails applications.

 - Explain how the